bikeshaving/crank/website/guides/03-components.md

 ```

 ## Stateful Components
 Eventually, you’re going to want to write components with local state.
 In Crank, we use [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) to do so.
+These types of components are referred to as *sync generator components*.

 ```jsx
 function *Counter() {